cobeylab/covid_IL/Forecasting/README.md

 ## Changelog

+### 2021-04-08 (fits using data through 2021-03-28)
+* Projections include scenarios with a B.1.1.7 variant prevalence between 2%-10% on February 1.
+* Assume that B.1.1.7 is either 1.3 times more transmissible and 1.5 times more likely to result in hospitalization, or 1.5 times more transmissible and 1.7 times more likely to result in hospitalization.
+* Assume that vaccination coverage of people 65+ increases according to current trends and that vaccinated individuals are 100% protected from hospitalization.

 ### 2021-01-26 (for week of 2021-01-18)
 * Use negative binomial observation model for non-hospital deaths.
 * Switched back to pre 2021-01-19 projection method.
 * Fit with both 0.8% and 0.9% initial IFR.

 ### 2021-01-19 (for week of 2021-01-11)
-* Added additional changepoint in transmission for all reigons on December 31.
+* Added additional changepoint in transmission for all regions on December 31.
 * Projections now start at latent states generated from particle filtering.

 ### 2020-12-11